 In the age of digital video, traditional advertising models won't cut it.
 But with a little experimentation, brands can stay ahead of the curve.
 Here are three lessons a year of Unskippable Labs has taught us about creating digital video ads.

 It's no secret: Viewership is moving online.
-As time on YouTube has risen 74% year over year, time spent watching TV has fallen 4.6% for 18- to 49-year-olds.1 And as viewership moves online, people's preferences, behaviours, and attitudes toward video are rapidly changing.
+As time on YouTube has risen 74% year over year, time spent watching TV has fallen 4.6% for 18- to 49-year-olds.1 And as viewership moves online, people's preferences, behaviors, and attitudes toward video are rapidly changing.
 For advertisers, the challenge is to create content that builds personal connections, that's shareable, and that makes viewers want to tune in.

 Over the past year, we've partnered with brands and agencies to test real-world ads and see what works and why through our Unskippable Labs series.
 The aim has been to bring data to the art of storytelling.
 We sought to understand how things like ad length, storytelling style, and brand placement affect brand lift metrics.